Manaslu Avalanche: Disaster that Led to 11 Deaths in 2012

 Remy Lecluse: Glen Plake’s Team Guide

-By the end of September 23, 2012, eight people had been identified as deceased, while three were still missing.
-Unfortunately, the three missing people’s destinies had all but been decided as the days went by in the wake of the catastrophe.
+By the end of September 23, 2012, authorities had identified eight people as deceased, while three remained missing.
+Unfortunately, as the days passed after the catastrophe, it became increasingly clear that the destinies of the three missing individuals had all but been decided.
 Many of the surviving climbers gave up their push for the summit, while a few persisted and tried to reach the summit of Manaslu.

 One of the missing climbers was Remy Lecluse, a Frenchman who served as Glen Plake’s team’s guide.
 As a somber burial was held for him and several other French climbers back in Chamonix, France, Remy Lecluse’s wife heartbreakingly looked for him on the glacier.